Near-death experience: Van Lommel's study

 In 2001, Pim van Lommel, a cardiologist from the Netherlands, and his team conducted a study on NDEs including 344 cardiac arrest patients who had been successfully resuscitated in 10 Dutch hospitals.
 Patients not reporting NDEs were used as controls for patients who did, and psychological (e.g., fear before cardiac arrest), demographic (e.g., age, sex), medical (e.g., more than one cardiopulmonary resuscitation (CPR)), and pharmacological data were compared between the two groups.

 The work also included a longitudinal study where the two groups (those who had had an NDE and those who had not had one) were compared at two and eight years, for life changes.
 One patient had a conventional out of body experience.
 He reported being able to watch and recall events during the time of his cardiac arrest.
 His claims were confirmed by hospital personnel.
 "This did not appear consistent with hallucinatory or illusory experiences, as the recollections were compatible with real and verifiable rather than imagined events".

-Awareness during Resuscitation (AWARE) study
+Awareness during resuscitation (AWARE) study

-While at University of Southampton, Parnia was the principal investigator of the AWARE Study, which was launched in 2008.[13]
-This study which concluded in 2012 included 33 investigators across 15 medical centers in the UK, Austria and the US and tested consciousness, memories and awareness during cardiac arrest.
+While at the University of Southampton, Parnia was the principal investigator of the AWARE Study, which was launched in 2008.[13]
+The study, which concluded in 2012, included 33 investigators across 15 medical centers in the UK, Austria and the US and tested consciousness, memories and awareness during cardiac arrest.
 The accuracy of claims of visual and auditory awareness was examined using specific tests.
 One such test consisted of installing shelves, bearing a variety of images and facing the ceiling, hence not visible to hospital staff, in rooms where cardiac-arrest patients were more likely to occur.
-The results of the study were published in October 2014; both the launch and the study results were widely discussed in the media.
+The results of the study were published in October 2014.

 A review article analyzing the results reports that, out of 2,060 cardiac arrest events, 101 of 140 cardiac arrest survivors could complete the questionnaires.
-Of these 101 patients 9% could be classified as near-death experiences.
+Of these 101 patients, 9% could be classified as near-death experiences.
 Two more patients (2% of those completing the questionnaires) described "seeing and hearing actual events related to the period of cardiac arrest".
-These two patients' cardiac arrests did not occur in areas equipped with ceiling shelves hence no images could be used to objectively test for visual awareness claims.
+These two patients' cardiac arrests did not occur in areas equipped with ceiling shelves, hence no images could be used to objectively test for visual awareness claims.
 One of the two patients was too sick and the accuracy of her recount could not be verified.
-For the second patient, however, it was possible to verify the accuracy of the experience and to show that awareness occurred paradoxically some minutes after the heart stopped, at a time when "the brain ordinarily stops functioning and cortical activity becomes isoelectric (i.e. without any discernible electric activity)."
+For the second patient, however, it was possible to verify the accuracy of the experience and to show that awareness occurred paradoxically some minutes after the heart stopped, at a time when "the brain ordinarily stops functioning and cortical activity becomes isoelectric (i.e., without any discernible electric activity)."
 The experience was not compatible with an illusion, imaginary event or hallucination since visual (other than of ceiling shelves' images) and auditory awareness could be corroborated.